cchitsiang/awesome-stars/topics.md

 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB is a leading open-source platform for building AI Logic into your applications using your existing developer skills.
-It's a Central Hub where you can Deploy and Manage Hundreds of AI Engines a
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB is a Server for Artificial Intelligence Logic.
+Enabling developers to ship to production AI powered projects (from the latest LLMs, vector operations, state of the art time-series forecasting
 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups